Tomer-Barak/Tomer-Barak.github.io/_project_posts/2025-05-20-literature-context.md

 5. **Hamilton-Jacobi approach to glassy systems** – Applying the Hamilton-Jacobi formulation reproduces the Vogel–Fulcher–Tammann law, linking microscopic RG parameters to macroscopic observables.

+This structure also mirrors holographic RG in AdS/CFT, where the bulk radial direction acts as the RG scale and symplectic structure arises from the Hamiltonian formulation of the bulk action.

 ## Connections to Recent Literature

 ### Holographic RG flows with symplectic structure